Fire services

 More information:

-Declare cash in excess of 100,000,000 IDR or equivalent when you arrive and leave.
+Declare cash in excess of IDR 100,000,000 (worth about AUD10,000) or equivalent when you arrive and leave.
 This covers all forms of currency, not only cash.

-Check that your licence or permit is appropriate for the type of vehicle you're driving.
+Check that your licence or permit is appropriate for the type of vehicle you're driving, including motorbikes and mopeds.

 Your travel insurer will deny any claims you make if:

-Consider hiring a taxi or a driver who is familiar with local roads and traffic conditions.
+Consider hiring an official taxi or a driver who is familiar with local roads and traffic conditions.
+If you hire a car, taxi or driver, make sure you do so from legal companies.
+Only use licensed official metered taxis.
+See Safety.

 More information:

-Motorcycle accidents have killed and injured foreigners, including Australians.
-This includes in tourist areas, particularly Bali.
+Motorcycle and moped accidents have killed and injured Australians.
+This includes in tourist areas, particularly Bali, Lombok and the Gili Islands.

-If you're riding a motorbike and there's an accident, you'll often be assumed to be at fault.
+If you're riding a motorbike or moped, and there's an accident, you'll often be assumed to be at fault.
 You may be expected to compensate all parties.

 If you hire a motorbike: